How Vuma Reach payments work

 Vumatel and Afrihost use PayFast as a secure online payment solution for Vuma Reach Fibre sign-ups.

-The PayFast system will attempt to deduct the funds on the 1st of the month in the morning.
+The PayFast system will attempt to deduct the funds on the 1st day of the month in the morning.
 If the payment fails, the system will attempt a second time in the afternoon.

-If the second payment attempt fails, the system will try again on the 2nd of the month.
+If the second payment attempt fails, the system will try again on the 2nd day of the month.
 Twice in the day, once in the morning and if unsuccessful, again in the afternoon.

-If on the 3rd of the month, after 48 hours of attempts and payment is still not received, the account will be cancelled by Vumatel and a new order will need to be submitted.
+If on the 3rd day of the month, after 48 hours of attempts payment is still not received, the account will be cancelled by Vumatel and a new order will need to be submitted.

 The PayFast system will then immediately deduct the funds from the card/ account on the system.